How To Sell A Business As A Bolt-On

 It suggests that some key talent required to run the business - perhaps the owner / manager - will be leaving and needs to be replaced hence your need for a buyer who can fill the gap.

 You need, you need.
-That's not good!

-You're screaming that you're in a position of vulnerability as you are not an attractive target for anyone except a firm that already understands your sector.
+You're presenting that you're in a position of vulnerability as you are not an attractive target for anyone except a firm that already understands your sector.
 It says that your options are limited, that you are going to be forced to make concessions on price because you don't have a choice of the best buyers.

 Here's what Divestopedia says about bolt-ons: